-Treatment for breast cancer sometimes requires one or both breasts being partially or totally removed.
+Treatment for breast cancer sometimes requires one or both breasts to be partially or totally removed.
 This procedure is known as a mastectomy.
 After a mastectomy, breast reconstruction can be done to minimize the procedure’s psychological impact.
 The aim of breast reconstruction after a mastectomy or lumpectomy is to reform or reshape one or both breasts.
 Reconstruction surgery can either be done at the time of mastectomy or lumpectomy or after the breast cancer treatment is completed.
-It is observed, that only about 40 per cent of the women who have undergone mastectomy choose to undergo breast construction surgery.
+It is observed, that only about 40 percent of the women who have undergone mastectomy choose to undergo breast construction surgery.
 This is because of the misconceptions associated with breast reconstruction.

 Myth #1 – Breast reconstruction causes an obstruction in detecting breast cancer if it re-occurs